-“Ladies and gentlemen,” Kimo announced, “we may be here awhile, so you can get out of the bus, walk around a little and stretch if you like.”
+“Ladies and gentlemen,” Kimo announced, “we may be here awhile, so you can exit the bus, walk around a little and stretch if you like.”

 Bats and huge fanged moths — the kind that would happily eat your shorts—with you in them — were attracted to the lights within the bus and began pounding themselves against the windows.
 Anyone who was about to ‘go outside and stretch’ quickly gave up on the foolish idea.

 “Look, driver!”
 Someone stood and pointed out of the right side of the bus.
 Big Kimo couldn’t see anything, at first.

 “It’s a lady!” said a British woman in back.

 “Oh, boy…and she has dogs!” said her son.
 Four shadows trotted from the parked Bats Mobile and took their places behind the Countess.
 They held baskets in their mouths.